versionzero/versionzero.github.io/content/els-query-builder.md

     result = expr2els(expr)
     print json.dumps(result, indent=2)

-Let's trace through the code to see what it does:
+This is what it does:

-* Lines 1-3 is code we've already seen, but with a minor alteration.
+* Lines 1-3 contain code we've already seen, but with a minor alteration.
 It takes a string as an input, generates an AST from the expression, and then passes it to `_expr2els` for further processing.
 * Lines 5-7 define a map from an AST type to a string.
-This is useful later on in the code when we want to translate from the type of node we are considering in to a string equivalent which we use in the final ELS query output.

-The interesting part of the program lies between lines 9 and 25.
-Lets take a closer look at them.

 * Lines 10-17 handle the case where the AST node is a boolean expression (i.e. `ast.BoolOp`).
-Notice that on lines 12-13 we handle the case where `node.values` has more than one entry.

 ## Boolean Expressions

 Boolean expressions require that we handle more than one child expression.
 To see why this is necessary, consider the following
 expression:

 ```text